petsc/petsc/doc/install/install.rst

      $  ./configure --with-mpi-dir=/absolute/path/to/mpi/install/directory

 - To control the compilers selected by ``mpicc``, ``mpicxx``, and ``mpif90`` one may use environmental variables appropriate for the MPI libraries.
-For Intel MPI, MPICH, and OpenMPI they are
+For Intel MPI, MPICH, and Open MPI they are

   .. code-block:: console